akshar100/ashleshajs/README.md

 Roadmap
 --------------------------------

-- Tighter integration with Facebook, Google and Yahoo
+- [] Tighter integration with Facebook, Google and Yahoo
-- Package Manager
+- [] Package Manager to download relevant components
+- [] Separation of URL to View mapping
+- [] Canned Queries

 License
 --------------------------------